ExtraSlowCode/ClimateStation/README.md

 ![image](./img/circuit.png)

-Image of the board setup *(notice the on-board LED being lit while the program is running)*:
+Image of the breadboard setup *(notice the on-board LED being lit while the program is running)*:

 ![image](./img/board.jpg)